cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

 ### Data Points

-> **Note** This is an old endpoint which is deprecated.
+> **Note:** This is an old endpoint which is deprecated.
 Data should be uploaded using "data streams" as outlined above.
 However, at the moment, CAWS supports both types of data upload (for backward compatibility reasons).

 A [`DataPointReference`](https://pub.dartlang.org/documentation/carp_webservices/latest/carp_services/DataPointReference-class.html) is used to manage [`DataPoint`](https://pub.dartlang.org/documentation/carp_webservices/latest/carp_services/DataPoint-class.html) objects on a CARP Web Service, and have CRUD methods for: